 Instead of talking to your child about empathy, how about you show your child how to be kind and understanding; not only when things are going his way but specially when they are not.
 Teach children that true charity starts at home, that before showing kindness to strangers they need to be kind, forgiving and understanding of themselves and those closest to them (mom, dad, siblings).
 That is how we as parents create safe worlds where a child feels safe enough to express not only the positive but also the negative emotions in a constructive manner.
 If we try to refrain our children from every painful experience, if we overprotect them, our children will grow knowing of love, of empathy but they won’t be able to understand it or to give it because they themselves don’t know what those emotions feel like.
 They won’t know the core of their emotions for they were not allow to get in touch with them.

-It is important for our kids to develop their abilities, it is important they have a good education while keeping in mind that nothing beats emotional intelligence.
-If we fail to do this, we are simply going to raise a generation of mechanical human beings who can recite what they have been taught, but who have no ability to feel, to understand or to forgive others.
+It is important for our kids to develop their abilities.
+It is important they have a good education while keeping in mind that nothing beats emotional intelligence.
+If we fail to do this, we are simply going to raise a generation of mechanical human beings who can recite what they have been taught but have no ability to feel, to understand or to forgive others.
 Their concepts of these things will only go as far as their notebook knowledge of them.

 Emotional intelligence is not a trait, it is a skill.
 Some children are old souls born with a higher ability to naturally tap into their core emotions but others need to be taught how to.
 As parents it is our responsibility and an honor to be able to pass these teachings to our children not by words alone but by actions.
 There is not better time to teach a lesson to your child about human kindness and true forgiveness than when things aren’t going their way.
 Just be careful– Teach them forgiveness with self expression not with self repression (the repression of their emotions/pretending they are okay when they are not).
 Teach them how to express their emotions appropriately and without punishing others simply because things did not go the way they expect them to unfold.